Streamlining Form Module Code in Standalone Class Module.

 Check the VBE navigation pane for the newly created Template Files.
 They may not appear immediately in the Database navigation pane.

-The Wizards's VBA Code is straightforward.
-The first 33 lines of Code are standard with the change of Object Names and Type declarations inserted at appropriate positions using the Parameters obtained from the ListItems Table.
+The Wizard's VBA Code is straightforward.
+The first 33 lines of Code are standard, with the change of Object Names and Type declarations inserted at appropriate positions using the Parameters obtained from the ListItems Table.

 Finally, the TempClass.cls Text File is Imported into the VBE Project's Code Pane.
 Look for the Class Modules with the _Template Suffix to spot them quickly.

-If the Import action is unsuccessful then it will display an Error Message.
+If the Import action is unsuccessful, then display an Error Message.
 In that case, you should investigate and find the cause of the Error, correct it, and try again.

-You may highlight one or more required Object Template Options from the ListBox and the Wizard creates them quickly.
-You can rename the Template Modules or Copy the generated Code from the Template Module and Paste it into a separate Class module for normal use.
-You may modify the Object Names part for use with other types of Control too.
+You may highlight one or more required Object Template Options from the ListBox, and the Wizard creates them quickly.
+You can rename the Template Modules or copy the generated Code from the Template Module and paste it into a separate Class module for normal use.
+Modify the Object Names- part and use it with other types of control.

 Click the Help Command Button to display the Help Form in your Application Window.
 The Help Form Image is shown below.

-The listItems Table Record ID Enumerations are given below.
+The listItems Record ID Enumerations are given below.

 Enum ParamID